WICG/webusb/unrestricted-usb-explainer.md

-The authors of the WebUSB specification believe it is not possible to expose unrestricted USB access to arbitrary web pages in a way that protects the user and also serves the VDI use case.
+The authors of the WebUSB specification believe it is not possible to expose unrestricted USB access to arbitrary web pages in a way that protects the user and also enables USB redirection.
 The Isolated Web Apps proposal provides an alternate path for applications that require powerful capabilities considered too dangerous for the web.